 What Makes A Game A Game?

-We play games all the time, but are we all intimately familiar with the core concepts of game elements that make up our favorite titles?
+We play games all the time, but are we all intimately familiar with the core concepts of game elements and mechanics that make up our favorite titles?

 The very concept of a game is a form of play, structured to entertain, educate, or kill time.
 Lately, games have often been included in the debate of what makes up art.
 Are games art?
 This art debate is a crucial point in the growing field of game design.